 Successful Leadership Succession

 How do you develop a clear, effective process for succession in your practice?
-Robert Peake outlines the key issues and strategies, and warns of problems you may encounter.
+In this member-only resource, Robert Peake outlines the key issues and strategies around planning for succession, and warns of problems you may encounter.

 A Guide to Managing Performance